xinwenfu/VChat_KSTET_Multi/README.md

 	<img src="Images/I10.png" width=600>

-4. The next thing that is done, is to modify the exploit program to reflect the file [exploit2.py](./SourceCode/exploit2.py).
+4. Now modify the exploit program to reflect the code in the  [exploit2.py](./SourceCode/exploit2.py) script and run the exploit against VChat.
    * We do this to validate that we have the correct offset for the return address!

 		<img src="Images/I11.png" width=600>

 		* See that the EIP is a series of the value `42` that is a series of Bs.
-This tells us that we can write an address to that location in order to change the control flow of the program.
+This tells us that we can write an address to that location in order to change the control flow of the target program.
 		* Note: It took a few runs for this to work and update on the Immunity debugger.
-5. Use the [mona.py](https://github.com/corelan/mona) python program within the Immunity Debugger to determine some useful information.
-We run the command ```!mona findmsp``` in the command line at the bottom of Immunity Debugger. **Note:** We must have sent the cyclic pattern in the stack frame at this time!
+5. Use the [mona.py](https://github.com/corelan/mona) python program within Immunity Debugger to determine some useful information about our target process.
+While the *cyclic pattern* from [exploit1.py](./SourceCode/exploit1.py) is in memory run the command ```!mona findmsp``` in the command line at the bottom of Immunity Debugger GUI. **Note:** We must have sent the cyclic pattern and it must be located in the stack frame at this time!

 	<img src="Images/I12.png" width=600>

-      * We can see that the offset (Discovered with [pattern_offset.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_offset.rb) earlier) is at the byte offset of 66, with the ESP at the offset of 70 and has 24 bytes following it, and the EBP is at the byte offset 62.
+      * We can see that the offset (Discovered with [pattern_offset.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_offset.rb) earlier) is at the byte offset of `66`, with the ESP at the offset of `70` and has `24` bytes following it, and the EBP is at the byte offset `62`.
-      * The most important thing we learn is that we have 984 bytes to work with!
-6. Open the `Executable Modules` window from the **views** tab.
+6. Open the `Executable Modules` window from the **views** tab in Immunity Debugger.
 This allows us to see the memory offsets of each dependency VChat uses.
-This will help inform us as to which `jmp esp` instruction to pick, since we want to avoid any *windows dynamic libraries* since their base addresses may vary between executions and systems.
+This will help inform us as to which `jmp esp` instruction to pick, since we want to avoid any *Windows dynamic libraries* since their base addresses may vary between executions and Windows systems.

 	<img src="Images/I13.png" width=600>